MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-producer.md

 The partition key of the EventHubs event is available in the Kafka record headers, the protocol specific key being "x-opt-partition-key" in the header.

-By design, Event Hubs does not promote the Kafka message key to be the Event Hubs partition key nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
+By design, Event Hubs doesn't promote the Kafka message key to be the Event Hubs partition key nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
 It might cause some confusion if we set the value in the cross-protocol communication case.
 Exposing the properties with a protocol specific key to the other protocol client should be good enough.

 ## Next steps